Kohler Voltage Regulator Test (Guide)

 Step 2 – Check the Resistance of the Probes

 In this test, you are trying to measure a small resistance.
 Therefore, make sure that the multimeter leads do not have any resistance.
-To check that, simply tap the two probes.
+To check that, tap the two probes.

 Step 3 – Measure the Resistance